api3dao/slack-bots/technical-time-off/README.md

 3. Compiles this data into a message.
 4. Before sending, the bot fetches the most recent messages from the specified Slack channel to ensure the new message content differs from the last message it sent.
 5. If the content differs, sends the compiled message to the specified Slack channel, in this case the [#technical-time-off](https://api3workspace.slack.com/archives/C03L914J4ET) channel.Otherwise, it refrains from sending repetitive updates.
+6. The bot has been updated to provide a more concise format for time-off announcements, focusing solely on the dates without the type of leave details.
+Business Leave (B/L) is now excluded from the accumulated time-off calculations.
+7. A new feature has been added to post a monthly accumulated time-off report, providing an overview of each team member's total time-off.

 ## How to Set Up